abolfazl6678/Healthcare-Cost-Caltech-Capstone-Project/README.md

 ## Tableau Dashboard

 An interactive Tableau dashboard was created to:
-- Explore cost trends by city/state tiers
+- Explore healthcare cost by all family and health related factors such as age, hospital-tier, cancer history, etc.
-- Visualize cost differences by smoking status, hospital tier, and more
+- Visualize average, maximum and minimum healthcare cost by all the fators (family and health).
-> 📎 [Link to Tableau Public Dashboard](#) *(Add your actual link here)*

 ---

+## SQL

+Gain comprehensive understanding of the factors affecting hospitalization costs:
+- Create database and related tables.
+- Determine type of data in each column.
+- Clean data in the tables (null, duplicated, etc).
+- Merge tables properly and perform related processes.
+- Analyze effects of factors on average cost of hospitalization.

+---

-## Project Structure
+## Project Structure ???
 ```
 healthcare-cost-capstone-project/
 ├── data/